Variety (universal algebra): Examples

-Birkhoff's theorem
+Birkhoff's variety theorem

 Given a class of algebraic structures of the same signature, we can define the notions of homomorphism, subalgebra, and product.
 Garrett Birkhoff proved that a class of algebraic structures of the same signature is a variety if and only if it is closed under the taking of homomorphic images, subalgebras and arbitrary products.
-This is a result of fundamental importance to universal algebra and known as Birkhoff's theorem or as the HSP theorem.
+This is a result of fundamental importance to universal algebra and known as Birkhoff's variety theorem or as the HSP theorem.
 H, S, and P stand, respectively, for the operations of homomorphism, subalgebra, and product.

 One direction of the equivalence mentioned above, namely that a class of algebras satisfying some set of identities must be closed under the HSP operations, follows immediately from the definitions.
 Proving the converse—classes of algebras closed under the HSP operations must be equational—is more difficult.

 Using the easy direction of Birkhoff's theorem, we can for example verify the claim made above, that the field axioms are not expressible by any possible set of identities: the product of fields is not a field, so fields do not form a variety.

 Subvarieties

 A subvariety of a variety of algebras V is a subclass of V that has the same signature as V and is itself a variety, i.e., is defined by a set of identities.

 Notice that although every group becomes a semigroup when the identity as a constant is omitted (and/or the inverse operation is omitted), the class of groups does not form a subvariety of the variety of semigroups because the signatures are different.

-Similarly, the class of semigroups which are groups is not a subvariety of the variety of semigroups.
-The class of monoids which are groups contains $\langle\mathbb Z,+\rangle$ and does not contain its subalgebra (more precisely, submonoid) $\langle\mathbb N,+\rangle$.
+Similarly, the class of semigroups that are groups is not a subvariety of the variety of semigroups.
+The class of monoids that are groups contains $\langle\mathbb Z,+\rangle$ and does not contain its subalgebra (more precisely, submonoid) $\langle\mathbb N,+\rangle$.